xonsh/xonsh/docs/tutorial_completers.rst

     def unbeliever_completer(prefix, line, begidx, endidx, ctx):
         '''
-        Replaces "lou carcolh" with "snail" if tab is pressed after typing "lou" and when typing "carcolh"
+        Replaces "lou carcolh" with "snail" if tab is pressed after at least typing the "lou " part.
         '''
-        if 'carcolh'.startswith(prefix) or 'lou' in line[:begidx].split()[-1:]:
+        if  'carcolh'.startswith(prefix) and 'lou' in line[:begidx].split()[-1:]:
             return ({'snail'}, len('lou ') + len(prefix))